Comparative e-backtests for general risk measures: Standard e-backtests

 A test based on \eqref{eq:one} focuses on whether the regulatory risk measure $\rho$ is underestimated and $\phi$ provides auxiliary information.
 Here we are concerned of underestimation for $\rho$ because underestimation of a regulatory risk measure usually leads to less capital reserves for financial risk management, which may result in severe problems such as bankruptcy.
 On the other hand, overestimation means that more conservative risk management strategies are taken, which is acceptable in the current setup.
-However, overestimation sometimes also causes practical problems due to model misspecification.
-Considering such a possibility, we may also conduct the two-sided test for the following null hypothesis:
+However, we may also conduct the two-sided test for the following null hypothesis:

 The hypothesis above tests whether the financial institution provides exact forecasts of the statistic $\phi$ given that the forecasts for the regulatory risk measure $\rho$ are accurate or close to their true values.
 In such a setup above, we are interested in whether a correct model is chosen, where we focus more on the statistic $\phi$ and the regulatory risk measure $\rho$ serves as an auxiliary input.